WING: End of an era

 WING in the 1980s and 1990s showed more signs of listener burnout as even more listeners switched to FM.
 "Adult Radio 1410" added a supplemental tagline "Your Fun Oldies Station" with its vast record and jingle library featuring "The Sixties at 6" with King and Dorsey.
 An on-air reunion of the original WING Lively Guys took place in 1985.

-Eventually its Top 40 format was moved to its Eaton FM sister re-branded in 1984 as WGTZ "Z-93" (formerly WCTM-FM and WJAI respectively, and now "92.9 Jack FM" with an Adult Hits format) which at first used the catchy (and barely legal) ID "WGTZ Eaton/Dayton and Springfield ALIVE!" (as in "Eatin' Dayton and Springfield ALIVE!" when said fast) and with it John King moving to mornings with Terry Dorsey on a tape-delayed basis from a station in Texas where he was working at the time.
+Eventually its Top 40 format was moved to its Eaton FM sister re-branded in 1984 as WGTZ "Z-93" and with it John King moving to mornings with Terry Dorsey on a tape-delayed basis from a station in Texas where he was working at the time.
 Kim Faris, already there since the WJAI days stayed there doing mid-days and later as a morning sidekick to Jeff Wicker.
-Faris (who now works at WLQT after briefly moving to sales in 2007 for Z-93) occasionally did late evenings at WING in the mid-1980s as well.
+Faris occasionally did late evenings at WING in the mid-1980s as well.
 Carl Day did afternoon drive for a period of time after John King moved to mornings at Z-93.

-WING was a live oldies station from around 1985 to October, 1990 when the station switched to a satellite oldies format during daytime hours after Kirkie's morning show.
+WING was a live oldies station from around 1985 to October 1990 when the station switched to a satellite oldies format during daytime hours after Kirkie's morning show.
 Prior to that time, a talk program with Stacy Taylor was added to the early evening shift with Mutual's Larry King Show from midnight to 6am.
 After Steve Kirk's departure for a brief gig at Beavercreek's WYMJ-FM "Oldies 104" he retired and eventually moved to Florida where he resides today.
 WING's "High Flying" era was now a thing of the past.
-Owner Great Trails Broadcasting sent WING Program Director Rob Ellis and DJ Jason Roberts (who also had been an evening personality for a time on sister station Z-93/WGTZ) to Columbus's WCOL-FM to institute an oldies format there.
+Owner Great Trails Broadcasting sent WING Program Director Rob Ellis and DJ Jason Roberts (who also had been an evening personality for a time on WGTZ) to Columbus's WCOL-FM to institute an oldies format there.
 WCOL-FM remained oldies until its purchase from Great Trails by Nationwide Communications.

 In the fall of 2006, former newsman Bill Nance (now with Faith And Friends Radio) and Z-93's Kim Faris (now with FM competitor WYDB) organized a reunion party of WING's past and present air personalities at the Holiday Inn near Dayton Mall with a special memorial tribute to Gene "By Golly" Barry who died in 2001.

-WING today
+Later years

-After a stint as a CNN Radio affiliate in the 1990s and various network talk programs, it found its new niche in sports/talk as a competitor to WONE (AM) (which it also competed with in the 1960s for its Top 40 audience.)

-WING now airs the programming of ESPN Radio in addition to local sports coverage of Ohio State Buckeyes Football and Basketball.
+After a stint as a CNN Radio affiliate in the 1990s and various network talk programs, it found its new niche in sports talk as a competitor to WONE (which it also competed with in the 1960s for its Top 40 audience.)
+WING now airs the programming of ESPN Radio in addition to serving as the Dayton affiliate for Ohio State Buckeyes Football and Basketball.